aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to PPS within C++ Applications" h2="Convert EPUB to PPS within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you a C++ developer looking to add to integrate EPUB to PPS conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export EPUB to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+If you are a C++ developer, you may need to integrate EPUB to PPS conversion feature inside your C++ applications.
+EPUB is a popular format for e-books, while PPS is a presentation format used by Microsoft PowerPoint.
+Converting EPUB to PPS allows you to create presentations from e-books, which can be used for educational or business purposes.

+<h2>How Aspose.Total Helps for EPUB to PPS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats.
+It includes two APIs that can be used to convert EPUB to PPS: Aspose.PDF for C++ and Aspose.Slides for C++.

+Using Aspose.PDF for C++, you can export EPUB to PPTX, which is a presentation format supported by Microsoft PowerPoint.
+Then, using Aspose.Slides for C++, you can convert PPTX to PPS.
+This way, you can easily convert EPUB to PPS without any hassle.

+Aspose.Total for C++ is a great choice for developers who need to integrate EPUB to PPS conversion feature in their C++ applications.
+It is a comprehensive suite of APIs that can be used to create, manipulate, and convert various file formats.
+Moreover, it is easy to use and provides great performance.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}